Respond to Complaints and Skepticism

 If the error relates to a perception, it’s wiser to let it go.
 You won’t be able to “win” an argument based on an opinion.
 If someone says, “I think libraries are a waste of taxpayers’ money,” addressing that comment will probably spur additional, similar comments.
 Chances are, someone else will stand up for libraries - and the testimony of an outsider carries more weight than that of an insider.
 Strategically, comments that are very negative, hateful, or serve no real purpose should not be given additional attention by an official response.

 Be honest about your identity.
-When post comments, be open about your position with the library.
+When posting comments, be open about your position with the library.
 Pretense or attempted anonymity is dishonest, and others will see through it.
 When they do, the library’s credibility will take a huge hit.

 Stick to the facts.
 When responding directly to complaints, address the actual complaint without emotion.
 Be factual and straightforward, and avoid getting drawn into an emotional response.